jrmeyerhofer/LITA2017/authorize.md

-Many times during the session and while working with Google Apps Script, you will have to authorize your script to run.
+Many times while working with Google Apps Script, you will have to authorize your script to run.
 Google Apps Script requires user authorization to access private data from built-in Google services or advanced Google services.

 Typically it looks like this:
-You will get a general prompt to review permissions
+You will get a general prompt to review permissions<br /><br />
 ![Image of Authoization 1](auth1.png)
+Next you choose the account to authorize<br /><br />
 ![Image of Authoization 1](auth2.png)
+Finally, you allow the script access<br /><br />
 ![Image of Authoization 1](auth3.png)

-If your script doesn't seem to be working and you haven't authorized, save or close and open your file to trigger the authorization process.
+If your script doesn't seem to be working, save or close and open your file to trigger the authorization process.
+You may have to re-authorize your script if there have been a lot of changes.

 ## Resources